Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 Yes, it's a good idea to always have a USB keyboard available as sometimes you will need to remap controllers especially for additional players.

-## How do I set up MiSTter for 1080p, shimmer free gameplay?
+## How do I set up MiSTer for 1080p, shimmer free gameplay?

 Set your device to 1080p60 by editing mister.ini on your SD card.
 Search it for:  video_mode and change it to video_mode=8.
 For shimmer free gaming, you’ll need to use a filter in each core.
 To do this, press your OSD button, flip right, and go to filters and select Interpolation (Sharp).
 If you do not have anything in your filters folder, you can download Interpolation sharp here:  https://raw.githubusercontent.com/MiSTer-devel/Filters_MiSTer/master/Filters/Interpolation%20(Sharp).txt .
 Put it in your ‘filters’ folder and select it and you’re good to go.

-## My MiSTer needs a case.
-What should I do?

-There are two routes you can take:  either make it yourself, or purchase a case from an online vendor.
-For the easier route, just purchasing, the most popular cases are the Official (PCB) Case or the 3D printed case.
-Choose whichever you fancy.
-For the more DiY type, users have made beautiful, custom cases out of metal, acrylic and wood, but the most popular method is to use a 3D printer to make one.
-You can find the necessary 3D print files online (hint, look on thingverse, misteraddons has a nice one you can use or modify.)

 ##  How do I get the scanlines filters on my MiSTer to look good?